Fathers & Sons // The Patrol Series

 Pack Rain Cover

 Fits over your backpack to keep gear dry in sustained rain.
 Sized to your pack.
-Without it, your sleeping bag gets wet and you're in for a miserable night.
+Without it, your sleeping bag gets wet and that makes for a rough night.
+Worth the small investment.

 Must Have